 MBA Entrepreneurship degree programs promote the entrepreneurial passion and managerial autonomy companies need to be competitive in the world’s dynamic economy.

 Entrepreneurship no longer relates only to establishing a new company; entrepreneurship is an applicable skill for just about any company’s development.
 Therefore, an Entrepreneurship MBA is a valuable asset for business owners, as well as for managers at established companies operating on an entrepreneurial model.

 An MBA in Entrepreneurship prepares you to start up or revitalize your own business or to enhance business opportunities in your current career path.
 It is an impressive professional credential that translates into greater employment options and higher income.
-According to the U.S. Department of Labor statistics, the median starting salary for an MBA is $78,820 (2011).
+For 2014, the median starting salary for an MBA is $95,000.†

 Pursuing an MBA in Entrepreneurship is a great way to entrench yourself on the front line of industry and to become competitive for career advancement.
 This program offers a well-rounded skills and knowledge base which includes researching and identifying emerging market opportunities, applying innovation to current businesses, revitalizing mature organizations, channeling creativity into daily operations, and further developing critical thinking and analytical problem-solving skills.

 Of course, the bottom line is to increase efficiency, productivity, and profitability.

 The following programs were selected based on the factors listed above, as well as the following criteria:

 - Program diversity and options offered

 - School’s prominence (determined by CTR rates, links, and selections in other worthy rankings)